ADVOCACY.

 We fight disinformation

-In collaboration with the Embassy of the Kingdom of the Netherlands, we are working on a project aimed at debunking the most common disinformation and hoaxes in various fields, whether in the consumer environment or politics.
+In collaboration with the Embassy of the Kingdom of the Netherlands, we worked on a project aimed at debunking the most common disinformation and hoaxes in various fields, whether in the consumer environment or politics.
 At the institute, we realize that our place is in Europe – it is the European standards and institutions that guarantee strong consumer rights protection for Slovaks.
 Slovakia’s anchorage in the West represents stability, making us attractive in the eyes of investors and contributing to the influx of foreign capital.